 We extracted the topics of interest of all included papers and grouped them in categories.
 When papers were not clearly targeting a specific topic, we classified them in the more general categories of 'QRP and misconduct' or 'Research integrity', accordingly.
-Most papers targeted 'QRP and misconduct', but a substantial proportion of papers also targeted 'RCR training, education, and mentoring'; 'Publication ethics'; and 'Conflicts of interests' (Fig 2).
+Most papers targeted 'QRP and misconduct', but a substantial proportion of papers also targeted 'RCR training, education, and mentoring'; 'Publication ethics'; and 'Conflicts of interests' (Figure 2).
 The proportion of empirical articles was highest for topics of 'Cheating and academic misconduct' (77%), 'CV and application misrepresentation' (79%), 'Research on research integrity' (57%), and 'RCR training, education, and mentoring' (49%).
-This might result from the relative ease to build empirical designs in such topics compared to others.